 He has written articles for the New York Law Journal, International Commercial Litigation and various national and international trade press as well as being a well known commentator on television and radio on intellectual property rights.

-Recent accolades include being named Client Choice Awards winner for IP by The International Law Office two years running in 2015 and 2014, included in the World Trade Mark Review's WTR 1000 from 2012 to 2016, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers for 2009, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.
+Recent accolades include being named Client Choice Awards winner for IP by The International Law Office for the years 2014 to 2017, included in the World Trade Mark Review's WTR 1000 from 2012 to 2017, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers from 2009 to 2017, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.

 He is passionate about intellectual property, especially in relation to consumer brands, hence his love of fast cars, gadgets and anything sporting.
 He is best known for having advised H&M, Jimmy Choo, Chloe and Dr Martens as well as setting up the mentoring scheme for the British Fashion Council (organisers of London Fashion Week) to help their NewGen and Fashion Forward designers.
 The Times commented, after the Chloe case against Topshop, that Shoosmiths were "the legal label to die for"!

 Prior to reading law at Durham University Gary spent 3 years with Lombard North Central plc gaining commercial experience and an understanding of how in-house legal teams operate.
 He was articled with Travers Smith Braithwaite in London where he qualified and gained experience in commercial litigation and intellectual property for 9 years.